 Keep it professional…

 We really can’t stress it enough; professional photos make a world of difference.
 With a professional photographer, you can be certain that your photos won’t be grainy, blurry or too low resolution to use on your Online Booking Engine.
-You’ll also be confident that they’ll take all the important aspects into consideration, like finding the absolute best light to capture each area of your property in the most flattering way possible and editing the photos with a professional hand.
+You’ll also be confident that they’ll take all the important aspects into consideration, like mapping out the absolute best lighting situation to capture each area of your property in the most flattering way possible, and editing the photos with a professional hand.

 Use time to your advantage…

 When it comes to capturing your property in the best light (literally), one MAJOR consideration to take into account is the time of day you start snapping.

 You’ve probably heard of the term “golden hour”; it might sound like a showy photography term, but don’t let that scare you off – it has a point.
 Capturing photos just prior to sunset means that sun will naturally cast a diffused, warm light that is flattering from all angles.
 Harsh, midday lighting can cast aggressive shadows that obscure the size, shape and colour of objects, making it hard for viewers of the photo to make out the finer details and vibrancy of the image.
 Aim to take your outdoor photos in the early morning or early evening to capitalise on the best lighting.